Body Problems of Hyundai Santa Fe - part 2

 On June 14,2020, I backed out of a parking spot in a lot outside a grocery store and my Hyundai Santa Fe suddenly accelerated back hitting a barrier pole.
 When I put it in drive, it leapt forward and sped between a poke and a parked car, raced down a ten-foot embankment and crashed into the corner of a brick building.
 I later learned that this was called sudden unintended acceleration and that the brakes do not work when sua happens.
 It was all over within seconds and I had no time to act.
 My car was completely totaled and I suffered rib cage and sternum contusions from the seat belt.
 The air bag did not deploy.
 My car scraped the parked car and my insurance company paid for that damage.

-all problems of the 2011 Hyundai Santa Fe
+See all problems of the 2011 Hyundai Santa Fe 🔎.

 Driving a rental car at 4:30 a.
 M. On country road attempting to catch our flight back home.
 After driving approx. 20 minutes, headlights went out and dashboard lights.
 We had no visibility, attempted to stop vehicle, left pavement and struck a tree.
 During our week rental of this vehicle we did have issues with SUV losing power when climbing a hill, but not a steep one at all.
 SUV would drop at least 10 mph when doing so.
 Not sure if these two issues are related at all.

-all problems of the 2018 Hyundai Santa Fe
+Other Common Structure related problems of Hyundai Santa Fe